 - Large providers need to engage with Housing Associations during this period.

 - Exploration of co-location options are necessary.

 - Within the bid submission, DWP need to know what providers are intending to do, backed up by figures that support prior experience and delivery in this field.
 Whilst providers don’t have to have delivered identical services in the past, they need to outline what experience that have and the approach they would take.
 They should also record what Stakeholder relationships are already in place.

 - Providers will be expected to have a digital solution, befitting the nature of their digitally capable jobseekers.

-- A case management solution, that simply involves the provider logging what the jobseeker is doing, is very limiting and not suitable for a market of high-volume, job-ready jobseekers who wish to engage in their job search.
+- A case management solution that simply involves the provider logging what the jobseeker is doing is very limiting.
+It’s not suitable for a market of high-volume, job-ready jobseekers who wish to engage in their job search.

 - It’s a fact that when jobseekers and their provider are both given the tools to interact, are given tracking information, and are provided with insights to aid the job search, the results are significantly better.

-- Providers will be expected to demonstrate that they are capable of handling Government contracts.
+- Providers must demonstrate that they are capable of handling Government contracts.

 We wish providers who are submitting bids for CAEHRS the best of luck.
 If you would like to talk to us about how Aptem Employ can support your submission Book A Demo.
 Alternatively, email: email@example.com